-You’ve got your brackets, picked your winners, and scheduled all of your match-up viewing times.
+You’ve got your brackets, picked your winners, and scheduled all of your matchup viewing times.
 It’s March Madness and you’re ready for some hardcore high-def college hoops.
 The only trouble is you can’t possibly see all 64 first-round games, “live.”
-Off-the-shelf TiVo boxes don’t have enough storage space to record all the action in high definition, so to truly live the dream—every minute of coverage in HD—you have to take matters into your own hands. by outfitting the new TiVo HD ($300) with two 750-gigabyte hard drives designed specifically for DVrs (they run quieter, among other advantages), you can give it nearly 10 times its standard capacity.
+Off-the-shelf TiVo boxes don’t have enough storage space to record all the action in high definition, so to truly live the dream—every minute of coverage in HD—you have to take matters into your own hands.

+By outfitting the new TiVo HD ($300) with two 750GB hard drives designed specifically for DVRs (they run quieter, among other advantages), you can give it nearly 10 times its standard capacity.
 A free program called WinMFS lets you format the new drives so the TiVo will read them.
-Switch one with the TiVo’s 160-gigabyte internal drive, and connect the other one to the box externally with a cable. before you know it, you’ll be all set to record about 200 HD hours (or 1,900 standard-def hours) of tipoffs, three-pointers and buzzer-beaters.
+Switch one with the TiVo’s 160GB internal drive, and connect the other one to the box externally with a cable. before you know it, you’ll be all set to record about 200 HD hours (or 1,900 standard-def hours) of tipoffs, three-pointers and buzzer-beaters.

 H2WHOA!
 The TiVo warranty explicitly states that removing the DVR’s cover will void your warranty.

-Think Outside the Box
+Think outside the box

-As 1Tb DB35.3 drives gain in popularity and shrink in price, make your DVR hack the ultimate in flexibility.
+As 1TB DB35.3 drives gain in popularity and shrink in price, make your DVR hack the ultimate in flexibility.
 Mount both drives externally in Antec enclosures.
 Just route a SATA-to-eSATA cable through the External Storage E-SATA port on the TiVo HD back plane and you can swap out your outdated drives with the latest in DVR recording media whenever the need or disposable income arises.